d-tarasov/android-intents/README.md

 At this moment collection includes this intents

+- **Show Location** - opens the Maps application to the given coordinates
+- **Find Location** - opens the Maps application to the given query
 - **Call Phone** - call to phone using standard dialer
 - **Dial Phone** - opens standard dialer without starting a call
 - **Open Link** - opens a web page in standard browser